WayScience/CytoSnake/docs/tutorial.md

 - [barcode](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/broadinstitute/cell-health/blob/master/1.generate-profiles/data/metadata/barcode_platemap.csv): Maps plate id with plate names

-You can also use your dataset but some of the tasks that are being done here are specific to the files downloaded.
+You can also use your dataset but some of the tasks that are being done here are specific to the cell health dataset example.

 ### Setting up files